Meet Your Trauma-Informed EMDR Therapist in St. Louis

 The Heart of My Philosophy

-At the core of my work is a simple belief: when women move out of survival mode and into their own power, everyone benefits.
+At the core of my work is a simple belief: when women move out of survival mode and into their own power, everything changes.

-Many women feel guilt when they first begin taking care of themselves.
-They’ve been taught that rest, boundaries, or self-focus are indulgent or wrong.
-What I see, again and again, is the opposite.
-When women begin honoring their own needs, they don’t shrink — they light up.
-They become more present, more generous, and more aligned with who they truly are.
+What I see again and again is this: when women begin honoring their own needs - they become more grounded, more present, and more aligned with who they truly are.

 Credentials & Expertise